Citation Test

 Choose a topic narrow enough to sound scholarly but broad enough that students will not already know the literature by heart.
 Ask AI for eight to ten key books and articles.
 Then have students track each citation across library catalogs, publisher pages, journal databases, and Google Scholar.

-Works individually, but best as a group exercise where each team verifies two or three citations and reports back.
+Works individually and as a group exercise where each team verifies two or three citations and reports back.
 The room usually ends up with a mix of confirmed sources, half-right sources, and fully invented ones.

 What to verify: